Piknic Électronik: Payment and ticketing

 Planning ahead may make the overall experience more seamless.
 People may reserve seats ahead of time to avoid long lines.
 The website has a section called “ticketing” where people can purchase their tickets online.
 Pre sale tickets can be purchased online in early May and children under 12 years enter for free.
 In any case, tickets may be purchased directly at the venue, however, there may be a higher wait time.
 There will are also ATM machines nearby.

 Site information

 There are two main stages at the venue and several bars and restrooms surrounding the site.
 There is an area in the centre with picnic tables to eat, drink as well as an outdoor volleyball court near the smaller stage.
-In past years, Solotech and Moog Audio, have sponsored the event.
+In past years, Vidéotron and National Bank of Canada have sponsored the event.
 Parc Jean Drapeau, where the event takes place, is located east of downtown Montreal along the Saint Lawrence River.

 The event is also accessible to those with reduced mobility however there is no specifically reserved area.
 There are accessible restrooms as well.